It’s no news to most GeriPal readers that a cadre of anti-choice

 published research reveals that onlookers and watchful colleagues already threaten

-palliative care physicians
+palliative care physicians with accusations

-.
+of murder and euthanasia.
 Over half of palliative physicians report they

 have endured such accusations at least once, some as often as six times, over